Manhattan Beach, California: Primary and secondary schools

-The Manhattan Beach Unified School district is ranked as the third-best-performing school district in the state of California.
+Public education in Manhattan Beach is provided by the Manhattan Beach Unified School District.
+It is ranked as the third-best performing school district in the state of California.
 The district received a score of 926 on the 2010 California Academic Performance Index.
 Each individual school also ranks at the top of its respective category.

-Manhattan Beach is currently ranked as one of the best suburbs in Los Angeles Country for its high-earning and well educated residents.
+Manhattan Beach is currently ranked as one of the best suburbs in Los Angeles County for its high-earning and well-educated residents.

 Manhattan Beach's top performing school district is currently ranked as the third best in the state of California, behind only Palo Alto and South Pasadena. and Forbes Magazine ranked the city's school district, MBUSD, as the sixth best school district in the United States.

 Private schools located in Manhattan Beach include American Martyrs Catholic School (of the Roman Catholic Archdiocese of Los Angeles), Manhattan Academy, Montessori School of Manhattan Beach and Journey of Faith Christian School.

 Residents of Manhattan Beach were in the Wiseburn School District until 1913, when the Manhattan Beach elementary school district formed.
 Residents attended Redondo Union High School until 1950, when Mira Costa High School opened.
 Residents were within, in addition to the elementary district, the South Bay Union High School District until 1993, when the latter dissolved.
 MBUSD formed in 1993.